-NVMe provides an alternative to the Small Computer System Interface (SCSI) standard and the Advanced Technology Attachment (ATA) standard for connecting and transmitting data between a host system and a peripheral target storage device.
-The ATA command set in use with Serial ATA (SATA) SSDs and the SCSI command set for Serial Attached SCSI (SAS) SSDs were developed at a time when hard disk drives (HDDs) and tape were the primary storage media.
+NVMe provides an alternative to the Small Computer System Interface (SCSI) standard and the ATA standard for connecting and transmitting data between a host system and a peripheral target storage device.
+The ATA command set in use with SATA SSDs and the SCSI command set for SAS SSDs were developed at a time when hard disk drives (HDDs) and tape were the primary storage media.
 NVMe was designed for use with faster media.

 The main benefits of NVMe-based PCIe SSDs over SAS-based and SATA-based SSDs are reduced latency in the host software stack, higher input/output operations per second (IOPS), and potentially lower power consumption, depending on the form factor and the number of PCIe lanes in use.

-NVMe can support SSDs that use different types of non-volatile memory, including NAND flash and the 3D XPoint technology developed by Intel and Micron Technology.
-Supported form factors include add-in PCIe cards, M.2 SSDs and U.2 2.5-inch SSDs.
-NVMe reference drivers are available for a variety of operating systems, including Windows and Linux.
+The NVMe protocol can support SSDs that use different types of non-volatile memory, including NAND flash and the 3D XPoint technology developed by Intel and Micron Technology.
+NVMe reference drivers are available for a variety of operating systems (OSes), including Windows and Linux.

 How NVMe works

-NVMe maps I/O commands and responses to shared memory in a host computer over the PCIe interface.
+NVMe maps input/output (I/O) commands and responses to shared memory in a host computer over the PCIe interface.
 The NVMe interface supports parallel I/O with multicore processors to facilitate high throughput and mitigate central processing unit (CPU) bottlenecks.

 NVMe offers a more streamlined command set to process an I/O request than the SCSI and ATA command sets do.
 NVMe requires fewer than half the number of CPU instructions than the SCSI command set does with SAS devices and the ATA command set uses with SATA drives.

 NVMe supports 64,000 commands in a single message queue and a maximum of 65,535 I/O queues.
-By contrast, a SAS device typically supports up to 256 commands, and a SATA drive supports up to 32 commands, in one queue.
+By contrast, a SAS device's queue depth typically supports up to 256 commands and a SATA drive supports up to 32 commands in one queue.

-However, NVMe-based PCIe SSDs are currently more expensive than SAS- and SATA-based SSDs of equivalent capacity, and high-end enterprise NVMe SSDs may consume more power than SAS or SAS SSDs.
+However, NVMe-based PCIe SSDs are currently more expensive than SAS- and SATA-based SSDs of equivalent capacity; although, that delta is narrowing.
+Also, high-end enterprise NVMe SSDs may consume more power than SAS or SATA SSDs.
 The SCSI Trade Association claims the more mature SAS SSDs offer additional advantages over NVMe PCIe SSDs, such as greater scalability, hot pluggability and time-tested failover capabilities.
 NVMe PCIe SSDs also may provide a level of performance that many applications do not require.

 On Nov.
 17, 2015, the NVM Express organization ratified the 1.0 version of the NVM Express Management Interface (NVMe-MI) to provide an architecture and command set to manage a non-volatile memory subsystem out of band.
 NVMe-MI enables a management controller to perform tasks such as SSD device and capability discovery, health and temperature monitoring, and nondisruptive firmware updates.
 Without NVMe-MI, IT managers generally relied on proprietary, vendor-specific management interfaces to enable administration of PCIe SSDs.